KravitzLabDevices/FED4/README.md

 # FED4 Library

-A C++ library for the Feeding Experimentation Device version 4 (FED4), an open-source device for rodent behavioral experiments.
+An Arduino library for the Feeding Experimentation Device version 4 (FED4), an open-source device for rodent behavioral experiments.

 ## Features